About my Journey

 In The Late 90s My Journey With Yoga Began.

-I had been told all my younger life that I needed to get involved with something Spiritual like yoga, martial art, meditation, any form of spirituality; it was written in my hand, it was showing in the stars, and that it was my destiny.
+I was told all throughout my late teen and early 20s that I needed to get involved with something spiritual like yoga, martial art, meditation, any form of spirituality; it was written in my hand, it was showing in the stars, and that it was my destiny.

 I thought this was a little crazy as I was way too busy to play in the world and experience life.

 But life was a tough place to experience and big lessons were coming my way at a very young age.

 Okay, I was fearless and was willing to take a lot of chances as a young woman living alone in NYC.
 Basically all the doors closed themselves in my face until I finally started to look within for answers.

 It was hard, it was heavy at times but as soon as I did look in, and was willing to follow spiritual teachings everything started to change in my life for the better.